kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 description: Static Analysis of Infrastructure as Code
 ---

 > TL;DR
+>
-This blog will address the current state of IaC tools starting with Terraform.
-We will discuss about an analysis performed on the open source Terraform Registry, and vulnerable cloud environments to measure the working of different open-source-static-analysis-tools for IaC.
-The data in this blog is collected by scanning public resources within Terraform Registery modules and popular projects like CloudGoat, TerraGoat.
+> This blog will address the current state of IaC tools starting with Terraform.
+We will discuss about an analysis performed on the open source Terraform modules, and vulnerable cloud environments to measure the working of different infrastructure-as-code static analysis tools.
+The data in this blog is collected by scanning public resources within Terraform modules and popular projects like CloudGoat, TerraGoat, etc.
 This was done by [Ashwath](https://twitter.com/ka3hk), [Rashika](https://www.linkedin.com/in/rashika-singh-7529b4137), [Niket](https://www.linkedin.com/in/masterniketyadav/), [Kajal](https://twitter.com/kajalN6) and training project developed by [Anand Gupta](https://www.linkedin.com/in/anand-gupta-8495aa43/) along with interns'20.